top of page

 • Mentorship: Elevates internal talent by guiding IT managers and building succession plans.

-When to Consider a Fractional CIO
+Signs You Need a Fractional CIO

-You may not need a full-time CIO, but here are signs it’s time to consider a Fractional CIO:
+You may not need a full-time CIO, but here are signs it’s time to consider engaging a Fractional CIO:

-• No current CIO or strategic IT leader on the team
+• No current CIO or strategic IT leader on the team.

-• Rapid business growth, M&A, or restructuring
+• Rapid business growth, mergers and acquisitions, or restructuring.

-• Limited IT planning and governance
+• Limited IT planning and governance.

-• Preparing for digital transformation or a major technology upgrade
+• Preparing for digital transformation or a major technology upgrade.

-• Cybersecurity challenges that exceed internal expertise
+• Cybersecurity challenges that exceed internal expertise.

-• Temporary leadership gap due to departure or leave
+• Temporary leadership gap due to departure or leave.

 How Fractional CIO Engagements Work